 dr. Daniel Trottier

-Daniel Trottier is an Assistant Professor in the Department of Media and Communication at Erasmus University Rotterdam.
+Daniel Trottier is an Associate Professor in the Department of Media and Communication at Erasmus University Rotterdam.
 His current research considers the use of social media by police and intelligence agencies, as well as other forms of policing that occur on these platforms.
 As part of this research, he has participated in two European Commission projects on security, privacy and digital media.
 Daniel has authored several articles in peer-reviewed journals on this and other topics, as well as Social Media as Surveillance with Ashgate in 2012, Identity Problems in the Facebook Era with Routledge in 2013, and Social Media, Politics and the State (co-edited with Christian Fuchs) with Routledge in 2014.

 Daniel previously held appointments as a Postdoctoral Fellow in Social and Digital Media at the Communication and Media Research Institute (CAMRI), University of Westminster, as well as Postdoctoral Fellowships in the Department of Informatics and Media at Uppsala University Sweden, and the Department of Sociology at the University of Alberta, Canada.
 Daniel completed a PhD in Sociology at Queen’s University in Kingston, Canada.
 His doctoral research focused on the impact of digital media on interpersonal and institutional surveillance practices.
 Daniel obtained a BA in Psychology and Sociology at McGill University, and a MA in Sociology at Concordia University, both in Montreal, Canada.